 Jordan Spieth closed out the front nine on Sunday with four birdies to take a commanding lead in to the back nine, but nobody could predict what was going to happen from there on in.
 Spieth started the back nine bogey-bogey before stepping onto the 12th tee and finding Rae’s creek not once, but twice!
 He carded a seven and Sheffield’s Danny Willett overtook him with birdies on three of his final six holes to become the first Englishman in over 20 years to win a Green Jacket.

-2017 – Sergio Garcia finally wins a Major
+2017 – Sergio Garcia finally gets over the line

 The whole world of golf smiled at Augusta in 2017 with Sergio Garcia finally winning a Major at the 74th time of asking.
 After bogeying 10, 11 and then hooking his drive into the trees at 13, it looked as if the fairytale would not have a happy ending for the Spaniard.
 But a scrambling par, a birdie at 14, then a masterful eagle at 15 got him back in touch with Justin Rose.